natelistrom/natelistrom.github.io/about.md

 In high school, Nate dabbled around with writing his own fiction but never really took it anywhere.

-Then, in 2013, he finally had a story idea that was small enough he thought he could manage it. he wrote a 13,000-word first draft that, over time, balooned into a 120,000-word, novel-length piece.
+Then, in 2013, he finally had a story idea that was small enough he thought he could manage it.
+He wrote a 13,000-word first draft, which eventually balooned into a 120,000-word, novel-length piece.

 When he got to the end, he was so proud of himself.
-Moment's later, he was horrified.
-He knew his work badly needed revision, and he had no idea how to do that with something so large and complex.
+Moments later, he was horrified.
+He knew his work badly needed revision, and he had no idea how to do that.

 That began a years-long journey of learning about what he would learn is called "story theory" &mdash; the study of story as a subject in itself.